 “College was often described to me as very hard,” Elizabeth explains, “and I often found myself challenged by stereotypes and stigma, even within my Hispanic-Latino community.”
 One of her favorite quotes expresses a driving force behind her pursuit of higher education: “I can’t afford the luxury of being close-minded.”
 Her advice to students is something that she learned from her mother: “Ask questions.
 It’s better to stay ignorant for five minutes than to stay ignorant for the rest of your life.”

-Courtney Zaffino, Health Promotion and Education
+Courtney Zaffino, Health Promotion and Education major

 Courtney Zaffino is a first-generation student in her junior year studying Health Promotion and Education.
 She met Student Success Advocate Stephanie Santarosa when she introduced herself in Courtney’s Global Citizenship BlockU early in her first semester at the U. Courtney knew immediately that she’d found her mentor.
 “Steph made me feel unstoppable as if I could cure cancer,” says Courtney.
 She continues, “Steph really helped to keep me grounded and sane my first year.
 Coming into college was a little scary because I had no idea of what it’d be like.
 I was one fish in a giant sea, and Steph really helped to make me feel like I wasn’t alone during this crazy journey.”

 Since meeting Steph, Courtney has become more involved with campus life.
 She works on campus, has had a great experience as a UFit volunteer—which helped her discover her love for working with children with disabilities—and is involved with filming PAC 12 sporting events.
 “Steph encouraged me to get out of my comfort zone,” Courtney explains.
 “When I opened myself up to opportunities I found programs that I fell in love with.”